tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Soulshield Helmet

+The MD bonus from this helmet is doubled against attacks from demons.

+**Quirk:** Fastidious about personal cleanliness.

+---

 #### Wizard’s Hat of Conjuration

 Once per day, you can pull a useful non-magical common item out of this hat.
 The item must be able to fit through the brim of the hat, so you couldn’t pull out a siege engine or a horse.
 You could, though, produce a sword, or length of chain, or a saw, or a delicate vase decorated with salacious paintings of frolicking kobolds.
 The hat can also produce small living creatures, like rabbits or cats or doves or maybe even the aforementioned frolicking kobolds.